azavea/acs-alchemist/doc/ACS_Readme.txt

 Three goals for this project:
 	- Download the necessary data files from the ACS website and parse them into a usable format
 	- Extract desired information from them in the form of shapefiles
-	- Merge the census data with custom incident data
-	- The AcsImporter does the first two, the CrimeDataMerger does the last
+	- The AcsImporter does the first two

 AcsImporter: